ayushmaanganguly2001/SAIL-EGOM-IRON-ORE-DESPATCH-DASHBOARD/README.md

 # SAIL-EGOM-IRON ORE-DESPATCH-DASHBOARD

-A **Streamlit-powered interactive dashboard** for tracking and analyzing daily iron ore despatch performance data from SAIL (Steel Authority of India Limited) Eastern Ghats Open Mines (EGOM).
+A **Streamlit-powered interactive dashboard** for tracking and analyzing daily iron ore despatch performance data from SAIL (Steel Authority of India Limited) Eastern Group Of Mines (EGOM).

 ## 🎯 Features